RuterNo/adt-doc/asyncapi/json-schemas/operational/assignment/attempt/request/assignment-attempt-request.md

 - Remaining not serviced stops/journeys in the assignment will not be serviced (by any vehicles).
 #### Sign Off - SHORTENING
 - Same as `CANCELLED`
+#### Additional Sign Off codes used by RUTER
+- `REPLACED`
+  When a vehicle attempts a SignOn with the code `REPLACED`.
+Any other vehicle signed on to the same vehicle task and not marked as `EXTRA` will be automatically signed off with the code `REPLACED`.
+- `EXPIRED`
+  Given a successfull signOn, if the vehicle is not signed off before two hours after the last planned arrival.
+The veicle will be automatically signed off with the code `EXPIRED`.

 ### Update
 #### Update - SHORTENING